 In the design of successful healthcare information technology implementations, patients matter.
 Although the importance of addressing the workflow needs of clinicians cannot be overstated, focusing on patient needs helps ensure newly designed workflows leverage the full capabilities of information technology tools.
 In addition, this delivers the clinical and financial outcomes desired by organizations.
 Entities that ignore the needs of clinicians in designing HIT driven workflows can expect to experience either low levels of HIT adoption among clinicians, suboptimal patient care results, or both.
 Focusing on patient care provides a framework in which to create effective workflows that leverage new technology to deliver promised value to caregivers and their patients.

-“Every system is perfectly designed to achieve exactly the results it gets.”
+“Every system is perfectly designed to achieve exactly the results it gets.”(1)

 Therefore, organizations that utilize new information technologies to mimic the existing workflow of clinicians deliver results no better than outcomes previously reached.
 In some cases, the inherent complexity of the information technology when deployed within a paper-based workflow can deliver results worse than originally obtained.